-Results on a guidance basis 1 FY22 FY22 Guidance

-Total income \$22.0b \$21.6b to \$23.6b

-Underlying EBITDA \$7.3b \$7.0b to \$7.3b

-Capex \$3.0b \$2.8b to \$3.0b

-Free cash flow after payments for lease liabilities \$4.0b \$3.5b to \$3.9b

-FY22 FY22 FY22 FY21

-Guidance versus reported results 1 Reported results \$m Adjustments \$m Guidance basis \$m Guidance basis \$m
+Results on a guidance basis FY22 l FY22 Guidance Total income \$22.0b \$21.6b to \$23.6b Underlying EBITDA \$7.3b \$7.0b to \$7.3b Сарех \$3.0b \$2.8b to \$3.
+Free cash flow after payments for lease liabilities \$4.0b \$3.5b to \$3.9b Guidance versus reported results FY22 FY22 FY22 FY21 Reported results \$m Adjustments \$m Guidance basis \$m Guidance basis \$m

 Total income 22,045 (87) 21,958 22,924

 Underlying EBITDA 7,256 (5) 7,251 6,689

 Free cashflow 3,854 107 3,961 3,740

+1. These tables detail adjustments made to the reported results for the current and comparative periods to reflect the performance of the business on the basis on which we provided guidance to the

-1. These tables detail adjustments made to the reported results for the current and comparative periods to reflect the performance of the business on the basis on which we provided guidance to the market, which excludes material one-offs, such as mergers and acquisitions, disposals, impairments, spectrum, restructuring costs and such other items as determined by the Board and management.
-A detailed reconciliation of our reported results to guidance can be found in the guidance versus reported results schedule.
-Underlying EBITDA excludes net one-off ribn DA receipts less nibn net C2C and guidance adjustments.
+These tables detail adjustments made to the reported results for the current and comparative periods to reflect the performance of the business on the basis on which we provided guidance to the market, which excludes material one-offs, such as mergers and acquisitions, disposals, impairments, spectrum, restructuring costs and such other items as determined by the Board and management.
+A detailed reconciliation of our reported results to guidance can be found in the guidance versus reported results schedule .
+Underlying EBITDA excludes net one-off nbn DA receipts less nbn net C2C and guidance adjustments.
 FY21 underlying EBITDA also includes depreciation of mobile lease right-of-use assets.
 Capex is measured on an accrued basis and excludes spectrum and guidance adjustments, externally funded capex, and capitalised leases.
-Free cash flow after lease payments (FCFaL) is defined as 'operating cash flows' less 'investing cash flows' less 'payments for lease liabilities, and excludes spectrum and guidance adjustments.
-Refer to the Guidance versus reported results schedule.
-The adjustments within the tables in this schedule have been reviewed by our auditors.
+Free cash flow after lease payments (FCFaL) is defined as 'operating cash flows' less 'investing cash flows' less' investing cash flows' less 'investing cash flows' less 'inves